 These aren't the only hotels in China to introduce high-tech amenities.

 Smart LYZ, a Shenzhen-based company focused on developing AI technology and smart hotels, opened the first ever fully automated hotel in Chengdu, Sichuan, back in January.
+The company has since added two more automated hotels in Shenzhen and it plans to build 50 more within this year.

 Guests don't have to interact with a single human member of staff if they don't want to.